joe-io/kicking-it-with-kubernetes/1-helloworld/hello-world.md

 Let's make this a bit more interesting.

-Let's update the code to allow us to ask a name and use it in our greeting.
+Let's update the code to ask for a name and use it in our greeting.

 ```go
 package main